 relax all day with family till 3:00pm

 4:00 pm – arrive at camera shop

 4:15 pm – drive home

-And because it was a free Saturday we stoped and got groceries on the way home and then enjoyed dinner out-side on our front deck and the sun set.
+And because it was a free Saturday we stopped and got groceries on the way home and then enjoyed dinner and a sunset on our front deck.
 Everything got done with just a little creative thinking.
 And from then on going forward we learned to creatively think about our week and how we can combine a work/life balance by packing a few days full so we have more in office + free time the rest of the week.

-Because the why is so important!
+Because the “why” is so important!
 The reason we do this is because if we think about it, any time we leave the house we have to “get ready”.
-And for a Brandon that could be 15 mins but for me it is at least 45min to an hour.
-Then we factor in our drive time from place to place which for us is 20 min to go anywhere since we live on top of a mountain.
-And if we lived in the city, it could take us 20 min to go 3 blocks, we have all ben there.
+Getting ready for Brandon is 15 mins, for me its 45min to an hour.
+Then drive time from place to place for us: 20 min.
 So if we can consolidate that getting ready time and drive time by creatively scheduling our week then we have more unrestricted time and more quality free time!!
 Happy Dance.

 If you would like more on this let us know.
 If you would like us to do a Q+A live on this topic we can do that as well.
 Just comment below if you are interested in that.